chiffa/BioFlow/dev_decision_log.md

  - replace all the print Warning() with logging behavior at the level of a warning or a critical error

  - destroy the print output from the logging system in case the $UNITTEST$ is set to True in the environment variables.

+ - move the dump and output directories to the top level

 ## Minor refactoring suggestions: